justsaumit/opencv-face-recognition-rpi4/README.md

-# Face Detection using OpenCV with Raspberry Pi
+# Face Recognition using OpenCV with Raspberry Pi

 ## Introduction